 What are the alternatives?

 Whatever we do will be expensive.
 Some have already questioned the wisdom of putting the pinnacles back, indeed one option would be to remove them entirely.
 This would have a detrimental effect on the landscape of the town, and we feel should be a last resort.
-(Long term Ross residents may remember the church only had one pinnacle from the mid 1970s to 1985 when they were replaced).
+Long term Ross residents may remember the church only had one pinnacle from the mid 1970s to the mid 1980s.
 A less drastic option may be to remodel them, or even to replace part of them with a fibreglass solution – as is the case with the whole spire at Peterchurch, in the Golden Valley.
-What do you think?

 Who is doing this work?